GSA/piv-guides/_engineering/02_ssh.md

 ## SSH from Windows

-These procedures are based on v 0.70-2.
+These procedures are based on PuTTY-CAC v0.70-2.

-1. Download and install [**PuTTY-CAC**](https://www.github.com/NoMoreFood/putty-cac/releases){:target="_blank"}.
-You need to install both the putty client (putty.exe) and pageant (pageant.exe).
-PuTTY-CAC will normally be installed at **C:\Program Files\PuTTY**.
+1. Download and install [**PuTTY-CAC**](https://www.github.com/NoMoreFood/putty-cac/releases){:target="_blank"}_.
+You need to install both the PuTTY client (putty.exe) and pageant (pageant.exe) at **C:\Program Files\PuTTY**.
 1. DO WE ACTUALLY NEED to use pageant for 0.70-2?
-1. Run both putty and pageant, and insert your PIV into your card reader.
+1. Run both PuTTY and Pageant, and insert your PIV into the card reader.
 1. Click the Pageant icon from the Windows taskbar, and select **Add CAPI Cert**.
 1. You will be prompted in a Windows security window to choose which certificate to use.
 Select your PIV _authentication_ certificate.
-If you are not sure which certificate is your authentication certificate, view the certificate properties and Enhanced Key Usage value.
-Choose the one with _Client Authentication_ as a value.
+If you are not sure which certificate that is, view the certificate Properties and Enhanced Key Usage value.
+Choose the one that says _Client Authentication_.
-1. The public key will be stored and you can close the pageant window.
+1. The public key will be stored.
+Close the Pageant window.
-1. In putty, you can create a new session profile for the target server.
+1. In PuTTY, you can create a new session profile for the target server.
 3. The settings for using your PIV authentication certificate are under Connection -> SSH -> Certificate ???
 Set the CAPI CERT directly from Connection -> SSH -> Certificate
 4. Click the checkbox for **Attempt certificate authentication**.